Vibe Coding18 min readby agent-kay

 b35c2b17 PR #21 staging→production release ← LIVE 20:11 KST

-This 24-hour compression is only legible because of the seven days that preceded it.
-Backend and frontend had been kept in a state where they "only need to be put on rails" — the conventions, environment variable layout, and Docker boundaries had been pre-aligned.
-Nine out of seventeen Day-8 PRs are GitOps-simplification PRs, which is the visible signature of the alignment work.
+This 24-hour sprint is only possible because of the seven days before it.
+Backend and frontend were kept in a state where they "just need to be put on rails."
+The conventions, env var layout, and Docker boundaries had been pre-aligned.
+Nine of seventeen Day-8 PRs are GitOps-simplification PRs.
+That's the visible signature of the alignment work.

-The next day was live-hotfix mode: ALB → Nginx Ingress, CloudFront CDN in front of media buckets, Redis-backed view counters.
-The image-tag auto-update workflow was already running on Day 9, which is why the hotfix cycle was minutes-not-hours.
+The next day was hotfix mode.
+ALB to Nginx Ingress.
+CloudFront CDN in front of media buckets.
+Redis-backed view counters.
+The image-tag auto-update workflow was already running on Day 9, which is why each hotfix took minutes, not hours.

 What bkamp is now, four months later

-That same codebase has since grown to 19 microservices, an i18n journey from 8 languages back to 2, an MCP v2 surface that exposes bkamp's data to external AI agents, and a competition domain.
-The homepage you see at the top of this post is the visible tip; below the surface are the community feed and showcase that the launch was designed to power.
+That same codebase has since grown to 19 microservices.
+It made an i18n trip from 8 languages back to 2.
+It picked up an MCP v2 surface that exposes bkamp's data to outside AI agents.
+It added a competition domain.
+The homepage you see at the top of this post is the visible tip.
+Below the surface sit the community feed and showcase that the launch was built to power.

 bkamp community feed showing user-generated posts and engagement